The Kimball Group was a focused team of consultants specializing in the design of effective data warehouses to deliver enhanced business intelligence.

 Julie Kimball focused on the Kimball Group’s business affairs.
 Julie has a BA in Spanish from Stanford and an MA in Speech and Language Pathology from San Jose State.

 Joy Mundy concentrated on DW/BI systems since 1992.
 She co-authored The Microsoft Data Warehouse Toolkit and the second edition of The Data Warehouse Lifecycle Toolkit.
-Joy co-taught Kimball University’s Microsoft DW/BI classes with Warren, as well as DW/BI lifecycle classes with Margy starting in 2013 when Warren stepped aside.
+Joy co-taught Kimball University’s Microsoft DW/BI classes with Warren, as well as DW/BI lifecycle classes with Margy for two years after Warren became ill.
 Prior to joining the Kimball Group, she managed the BI best practices team for Microsoft’s SQL Server BI product development organization.
 Joy graduated from Tufts University with a BA in Economics and from Stanford with a MS in Engineering Economic Systems.

 Nancy Rinn was the Kimball Group’s Communication Coordinator, managing blog posts, LinkedIn alumni group, website/social media, and mailings.
 Her data warehouse roots date back to the 1980s.
 Nancy has BAs in both History and Social Sciences from the University of Minnesota.